 The World is Becoming More Globalised and so are the Students we TeachWe are a social enterprise that aspires to spread best practices for BMLs to teachers in English-speaking schools around the world

 The days of having an ‘ESL teacher’ to meet the needs of a small number of BMLs in a school are long-gone.
 With growing numbers of BMLs in so many classrooms today, the fact that every teacher needs greater access to quality training can’t be ignored.

-13 years ago, we were both international teachers and colleagues living in the UAE.
-In 2008, we left our teaching jobs to open our own consulting company, IngeniousEd, and this was our start down an entrepreneurial path that hasn’t slowed down since.
+13 years ago, we were both international teachers living in the UAE.
+We left our teaching jobs to run our consulting company, IngeniousEd, where we supported schools and students.

-As we look forward to the future of our Centre for Educators of BMLs, we see exciting partnerships and collaborations with people, organisations and associations which can help us further our social goals.
-Most importantly, we know that our organisation’s success means that more teachers are being empowered and more BMLs are thriving in their schools and communities.
+As I look forward to the future of our Centre for Educators of BMLs, I see exciting partnerships and collaborations with people, organisations and associations which can help us further our social goals.
+Most importantly, I know that our organisation’s success means that more teachers are being empowered and more BMLs are thriving in their schools and communities.

 Feel free to reach out if you’d like to collaborate or partner with us.
 We look forward to hearing from you!